 GFSI now requires that a food fraud vulnerability assessment and mitigation plan to be incorporated into the food safety management systems in all GFSI benchmarked schemes.
-SQF in edition 8 now requires food fraud to be considered for the site (2.7.2), and for incoming materials and ingredients (2.4.4.5, 2.4.4.6).
+SQF in edition 8 now requires food fraud to be considered for the site (2.7.2), and for inputs from suppliers (2.4.4.5, 2.4.4.6).

-Although this element is not mandatory, it is a key GFSI requirement and can only be exempted on receipt by the Certification Body (CB) of a written request from the site justifying exemption.
+2.4.4.6 is a mandatory element and although 2.7.2 is not mandatory, it is a key GFSI requirement and can only be exempted on receipt by the Certification Body (CB) of a written request from the site justifying exemption.
 If the justification is accepted by the CB, the element can be exempted.
 If not, and the site has not completed a vulnerability assessment and mitigation plan, then the CB is required to raise a major non-conformance against 2.7.2.